Meghna Group of Industries: 2020s

 In March 2021 The Meghna Group of Industries entered the shipping business by launching two oceangoing vessels, MV Meghna Princess and MV Meghna Adventure, with a carrying capacity of 62,500 tonnes each, increasing the size of its fleet to eight vessels.

 In August 2021 the Group also entered the ceramic business with the brand Fresh Ceramics under Meghna Ceramic Industries Limited.
 The group invested around 5 billion taka in building its manufacturing unit at Narayanganj District.

-In April 2022 Meghna Group initiated to build of its third economic zoneCumilla Economic Zone with an investment of 1.2 billion BDT(1200 Crore taka) in 350 acres of land.
+In April 2022 Meghna Group initiated to build of its third economic zone Cumilla Economic Zone with an investment of 1.2 billion BDT(1200 Crore taka) in 350 acres of land.

 The group also started construction for its manufacturing unit for rice mill and rice bran oil plant at Bogra District under one of its sister concern, Tanveer Foods Limited in this year.
 And runs its business by storing 2000 metric tons of paddy with its under-construction manufacturing unit.
 Thus, the foods were seized by the Directorate General of Food at the end of this year.

 In January 2023 Meghna Group plans to establish another rice mill at Bogura District with an investment of 7 billion BDT(7 billion Taka).After July, Rice Bran Oil Plant launched.
 Later in March, Tanveer Foods Limited (TFL) got an investment of US$35 million from International Finance Corporation (IFC).

 In 2023, MGI launched four new oceangoing vessels MV Meghna Victory, MV Meghna Prestige, MV Meghna Hope and MV Meghna Progress, with a carrying capacity of 66000 tonnes each, expanding its fleet size to 22 vessels.